Community Expectations Related to COVID-19

 Note that these expectations may be updated and revised to reflect additional guidance from city, state, and federal governments, as well as public health officials, if necessary.

 As a GSAS student, you agree to:

 - Follow University guidance regarding vaccinations, access to campus, physical distancing, masking, testing and tracing, quarantine and isolation, hygiene, and travel.

-- Participate in a University-determined testing cadence and agree to utilize your assigned testing account and not allow others to access that account.
+- If you experience COVID-19 symptoms or have a known exposure, you should continue to test: Symptomatic testing remains important while COVID continues to circulate in the community.
+You agree to utilize your assigned testing account and not allow others to access that account.
 (Students who submit tests for other people under their account or under any other account may be referred to the GSAS Administrative Board.)

-- Share truthful information with Harvard University Health Services.
-Any information shared with contact tracers is confidential.
+- Share truthful information with Harvard University Health Services, if requested.
 Violation of COVID-19 protocols will be considered a serious violation and may be addressed by GSAS, which may include referral to the administrative board and restriction of access to campus spaces and resources.

 - Follow these expectations not only for one’s own health, but also to protect and safeguard the health of others, including staff, faculty, researchers, and others who learn, research, work, and live in our community.

 - Abide by new protocols that arise as life on campus and public health guidance across the country evolve, and as new testing and tracing methods emerge.